eugkik/Unit_3_Homework/README.md

 The `candidate_votes` list will be reverse sorted by the `counts` value to order candidates from highest to lowest votes.

-The following output will be written to the terminal and saved save as the text file, PyPoll_results.txt, in the Analysis subfolder:
+The following output will be printed on the terminal and saved save as the text file, PyPoll_results.txt, in the Analysis subfolder:

 * The total number of votes cast from `total_votes`